-I.D.1.a).(8).(a) This laboratory must be equipped to conduct oocyte identification, fertilization, and embryo culture and diagnostic procedures.
-(Core) I.D.1.a).(9) operating rooms equipped for open, endoscopic, and microsurgical procedures; and, (Core) I.D.1.a).(10) recovery room(s).
-(Core) I.D.1.b) Research infrastructure must be adequate in scope, equipment, statistical support, and personnel to conduct research training.
-I.D.1.c) Medical Records I.D.1.c).(1) Individual patient medical records must be readily available for patient care, clinical research, mandated outcome reporting, and quality improvement projects.
-(Core) I.D.1.d) Consultation I.D.1.d).(1) A program must ensure fellows have access to consultative services in the areas of: I.D.1.d).(1).(a) genetics; (Core) I.D.1.d).(1).(b) male infertility; (Core) I.D.1.d).(1).(c) medical endocrinology; and, (Core) I.D.1.d).(1).(d) pediatric endocrinology.
-(Core) I.D.2.
-The program, in partnership with its Sponsoring Institution, must ensure healthy and safe learning and working environments that promote fellow well-being and provide for: (Core) I.D.2.a) access to food while on duty; (Core) I.D.2.b) safe, quiet, clean, and private sleep/rest facilities available and accessible for fellows with proximity appropriate for safe patient care; (Core)
+- I.D.1.a).(1) inpatient facilities with a sufficient number of beds, support staff members, and operating suites with technologically current equipment; (Core) - I.D.1.a).(2) outpatient facilities, with support staff members and operating suites; and, (Core) - I.D.1.a).(3) clinic and office space for fellows' participation in the preoperative evaluation, treatment, and post-operative followup of patients for whom they have responsibility.
+(Core) - I.D.2.
+The program, in partnership with its Sponsoring Institution, must ensure healthy and safe learning and working environments that promote fellow well-being and provide for: (Core) - I.D.2.a) access to food while on duty; (Core) - I.D.2.b) safe, quiet, clean, and private sleep/rest facilities available and accessible for fellows with proximity appropriate for safe patient care; (Core)